AprilMelnick/AprilMelnick/README.md

 Not only did I learn technical skills, but during this process, I proved to myself that I have the ability to provide meaningful quantitative and qualitative business insight.

-Now that I'm prepared with an analytic tool belt, I'm looking for the next project to sink my teeth into!
+And now that I'm prepared with an analytic tool belt, I'm ready to find solutions for you.

+Please feel free to contact me!